sftpocketmine/WorldGuard-Tutorial/README.md

-Welcome to the WorldGuard Tutorial (Port of [WorldGuard for Bukkit!](https://github.com/sk89q/WorldGuard))!
-Here you'll find how you can make use of this feature-rich plugin.

-WorldGuard lets you and players guard areas of land against griefers and undesirables, as well as tweak and disable various gameplay features of Minecraft (PocketMine in general).
+WorldGuard lets you and players guard areas of land against griefers and undesirables, as well as tweak and disable various gameplay features of Minecraft.

 **Command:** "/region"

-**Permission:** ` worldguard.create`, `worldguard.modify`, `worldguard.delete`

 **Alias:** "/rg"

 ### Creating a region
-If you aren't OP on your server, you must find a way to give yourself the permission: `worldguard.create`.
-This can be done through permission-management plugins such as PurePerms.

 Command: `/region create <region-name>`

 Now you will have to select two points to create the region.
 The region is specified as the area between the two points (cube/cuboid).
 Congratulations, you've created your first region!
 You can create as many regions as you like.